 Coordinating with internal stakeholders to see what types of information they expect to be able to store in the new system, where that information is, and what you need to do with it in order to upload it can take weeks or months.
 If a company is going to hire an in-house implementation consultant, this is generally the reason why; it’s a whole job in itself.

-“One of the biggest advantages [of implementation] is how it helps customers realize the full potential of their new HRIS.
-They may not even know they can keep track of things like uniforms or equipment, or how to run reports on the data they’ve been collecting for years and use those to predict how next year will go.
-BambooHR is easy to use, for sure—but we can customize their experience so people say ‘wow!’ right from the beginning.
+“Implementation helps customers realize the full potential of their new HRIS.
+They may not even know they can keep track of things like uniforms or equipment—or how to run reports on the data they’ve been collecting for years to predict how next year will go.
+BambooHR is easy to use—but we can customize their experience so people say ‘wow!’ right from the beginning.
 That’s a huge win for HR.”

 —Becky Bhagat, BambooHR Implementation Manager

 Data integration from third-party services creates another HRIS implementation challenge.
 If your outside services are compatible, there’s still the matter of syncing the two systems together, which may mean multiple calls to your payroll or benefits providers.
-But if they aren’t—and it definitely happens, even when you consider compatibility during the buying process—you’ll be dead in the water if you don’t have a new, compatible provider lined up or all your data exported and formatted.
+But if they aren’t—and it definitely happens, even when you consider compatibility during the buying process—you’ll have to adjust your timeline as you find a solution for integrating the systems.

 As for implementation itself, larger organizations will likely understand the wisdom of hiring an expert guide to climb the mountain of data, and since HRIS software pricing is often calculated on a per-employee basis, the cost of implementation will seem less dramatic.

-For smaller firms, however, implementation can seem extravagant until you consider that many small businesses also have small HR departments that wear multiple hats; asking them to implement new HR software without help could have an outsized effect on the function of the entire organization, and an implementation service also is a better guarantee of getting the highest return from their HRIS investment.
+For smaller firms, however, implementation can seem extravagant—until you consider that many small businesses also have small HR departments that wear multiple hats.
+Asking them to implement new HR software without help could have an outsized effect on the function of the entire organization, and an implementation service is a better guarantee of getting the highest return from their HRIS investment.